Vizzina leads Briarwood to win over Huffman, 5-0 start - Shelby County Reporter

 Punt returns of 29 and 32 yards gave Briarwood great field position on two more drives, and the Lions capitalized.

-One ended in a 10 yard AJ Davis touchdown run, while the other ended with four penalties and a touchdown called back.
+One ended in a 10-yard Luke Gilbert touchdown run, while the other ended with four penalties and a touchdown called back.

 Huffman (1-4, 0-3) still found a way to battle early, despite Briarwood’s fast start.
 The Vikings found a way to tie the game at 14-14 with 7:22 to go in the second quarter.